17 Best Vegan Restaurants in Barcelona - 2026 Local’s Guide

 botànic has the typical brunch dishes like pancakes and French toast, but also offer a vegan Shakshouka.
 They also have sandwiches and toasts on the menu.

-By far, the best thing I've had there though is the polenta with oyster mushrooms and a homemade nut cheese.
-It's really comforting and exceptionally well done.
+By far, the best thing I've had there though is the polenta with oyster mushrooms with a homemade nut cheese.
+It's really comforting and exceptionally well executed.

 Gallo Santo